AdobeDocs/campaign-classic.en/help/configuration/using/elements-and-attributes.md

 ### Use and context of use {#use-and-context-of-use-5}

-A `<join>  element can only be used if the parent  <element>   element is of 'link' type.
-This means that the parent element must have the "@type=link" attribute declared.  </element> </join>`
+A `<join>`  element can only be used if the parent  `<element>`  element is of 'link' type.
+This means that the parent element must have the "@type=link" attribute declared.

-It is not necessary to specify the name and namespace of the remote table in the `<join>  element.
-They need to be specified in the parent  <element>   .  </element> </join>`
+It is not necessary to specify the name and namespace of the remote table in the `<join>`  element.
+They need to be specified in the parent  `<element>`.

 By convention, links are defined at the end of the schema.

-If the `<join>  element isn't specified when the link type element is defined, the link will automatically be placed on the primary keys of both tables. </join>`
+If the `<join>` element isn't specified when the link type element is defined, the link will automatically be placed on the primary keys of both tables.

 ### Attribute description {#attribute-description-7}